-Talk to us about services for enrolled students with qualified disabilities.
+Talk to us about services for enrolled students with qualified disabilities and our Personalized Learning Center (PLC).
 While we do not offer structured programs for students with specific disabilities, many students and families find our small size, individual attention, and academic accommodations an ideal resource for fostering student success.
 Support services are generally offered at no additional cost for enrolled students.
 For more information, visit marian.edu/disabilityservices.